observablehq/plot/README.md

   },
   marks: {
-    Plot.frame(), // draws a outline around each facet Plot.dot(penguins.slice(), {fill: "grey", x: …}), // draws all penguins on each facet Plot.dot(penguins, {fill: "blue", x: …}), // draws only the current facet’s subset }
+    Plot.frame(), // draws a outline around each facet Plot.dot(penguins.slice(), {x: "culmen_length_mm", y: "culmen_depth_mm", fill: "#eee"}), // draws all penguins on each facet
+    Plot.dot(penguins, {x: "culmen_length_mm", y: "culmen_depth_mm"}) // draws only the current facet’s subset
+  }
 })
 ```

 ## Marks

-Marks visualize data as geometric shapes such as bars, dots, and lines.
+[Marks](https://observablehq.com/@data-workflows/plot-marks) visualize data as geometric shapes such as bars, dots, and lines.
 An single mark can generate multiple shapes: for example, passing a [Plot.barY](#plotbarydata-options) to [Plot.plot](#plotplotoptions) will produce a bar for each element in the associated data.
 Multiple marks can be layered into plots.

 Mark constructors take two arguments: **data** and **options**.
 Together, the *data* and *options* describe a tabular dataset and how to visualize it.
 Options that are shared by all of a mark’s generated shapes are known as *constants*, while options that vary with the mark’s data are known as *channels*.
 Channels are typically specified as abstract values such as time or temperature rather than visual values such as position or color because most channels are bound to [scales](#scale-options).